 Dr. Trivedi is a board-certified, fellowship-trained specialist in glaucoma and cataract surgery.
 He serves as the Director of Glaucoma at Optum Tri-State and has been practicing cutting-edge medicine for over 20 years.
 He specializes in cataract surgery with multifocal and toric lenses, along with minimally invasive glaucoma surgeries (MIGS) and traditional glaucoma procedures.
-He uses the latest laser treatments for both glaucoma and post-cataract care.
+He is LenSx certified for laser-assisted surgery, and uses the latest laser treatments for both cataracts and glaucoma.

 He attended the Loyola University Chicago Stritch School of Medicine, and was selected among the top medical students in the country to join the Alpha Omega Alpha National Medical Honor Society.
 Dr. Trivedi then trained at the New York Eye & Ear Infirmary, the oldest eye hospital in the Western hemisphere.
 Dr. Trivedi has lectured at medical meetings and has been published in research journals.
 He is a Clinical Assistant Professor, Department of Ophthalmology, Donald and Barbara Zucker School of Medicine, at Hofstra/Northwell, as well as New York Medical College, in Valhalla, NY, and teaches medical students about cataract and glaucoma surgery.

 Dr. Trivedi utilizes the latest peer-reviewed and thoroughly researched methods and technologies to provide the best care for his patients.
 He is an expert with complex cataract surgery, along with MIGS procedures such as iStent, OMNI viscodilation and goniotomy, Kahook goniotomy, Hydrus microstents, XEN gel stents, and Durysta implants.
 Dr. Trivedi has received several awards during his career.